brevzin/cpp_proposals/2564_consteval_patch/consteval-patch.md

     }()
 ));
 ```
 </td><td>✅.
-Likewise, still bad based on the library wording, but from the second proposed rule, using `std::meta::is_invalid` in this context makes the lambda `consteval`.
-The third rule makes the lambda invocation okay because we're in an immediate function context,  which likewise makes `ranges::none_of` consteval. </td></tr>
+The use of `std::meta::is_invalid` causes the lambda to be `consteval`, through the second rule.
+And the third rule cases the invocation of the lambda to be in an immediate function context.
+This produces a function pointer which does not have to be a permitted result of a constant expression, because the invocation no longer needs to be constant expression.
+In this case too, `ranges::none_of` does not become `consteval`.</td></tr>
 </table>

 ## Implementation Experience

 This has been implemented in EDG by Daveed Vandevoorde.
-One caveat he brings up is this example:
+One interesting example he brings up:

 ::: bq
 ```cpp